samervin/samervin-manual-randomizers/manual_assaultandroidcactus_samervin/README.md

 - Additional EX options.
 You could start with the HUD disabled and need to find each android's HUD item.
 You could start with a virtual player count of 2, 3, or 4 and need to find items to reduce it.
 I think these might be more trouble than they are worth, but they could be optional for added challenge.
 - Achievements as locations.
 Androids Assemble, Chain Gang, Nothing But Net, Perfection, and Scrambled Eggs all add something new to do.
 - Different goals
-    - Current goal: Defeat Collider and Medulla with all androids
-    - Shorter game: Defeat Medulla (and Collider) with _any_ android
     - Longer game: Defeat Medulla+ (and Collider+) with any/all androids

 Not implemented and likely will not be: